Descripción

 Envejecimiento

-Crianza prevista de 16 meses en barricas de roble francés nueva (el 60%) y de usadas de un año (el 40%).
+Crianza de 16 meses en barricas de roble francés nueva (el 60%) y de usadas de un año (el 40%).

 Opinión de los críticos